 What is Toxoplasmosis?

 A single-celled protozoan parasite called Toxoplasma gondii causes the disease known as toxoplasmosis.
 Toxoplasmosis is the 2nd leading cause of death from foodborne illness in the United States.
-More than 60 million men, women, and children in the US carry Toxoplasma.
+More than 40 million men, women, and children in the US carry Toxoplasma.
 Most carriers of this parasite have a healthy immune system that keeps them illness free.
-For pregnant women and individuals with compromised immune systems, a Toxoplasma infection can cause serious health problems.
-In the US, Toxoplasma costs $2,900 million annually, causes 87,000 foodborne illnesses, 4,400 hospitalizations, and 327 deaths.
+However, for pregnant women and individuals with compromised immune systems, a Toxoplasma infection can cause serious health problems.
+In the US, Toxoplasma costs $2,900 million annually, causing 87,000 foodborne illnesses, 4,400 hospitalizations, and 327 deaths.

 What are the symptoms of toxoplasmosis?